isomerpages/govtech-gobusiness/_FAQ/1c-rescinding.md

 #### **8. What would happen to companies which are found operating even when their exemption approval has been rescinded?**
 Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders found operating without an exemption approval will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.

+#### **9. Are home-based F&B businesses allowed to continue operations?**
+Please refer to the guidelines for home-based businesses on the Housing & Development Board and the Urban Redevelopment Authority websites.